Azure/data-product-analytics/docs/EnterpriseScaleAnalytics-GitHubActionsDeployment.md

 }
 ```

-## Adding Secrets to GitHub respository
+## Adding Secrets to GitHub repository

 If you want to use GitHub Actions for deploying the resources, add the JSON output as a [repository secret](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) with the name `AZURE_CREDENTIALS` in your GitHub repository: